dons20/UIKit-VSCode/README.md

 Usage
 ---
-To use the snippets, open a HTML file, and start typing `uk-`, followed by pressing `Ctrl+Space`.
+To use the snippets, open a HTML file, and start typing `uk-` (optionally followed by `Ctrl+Space` depending on user settings).
 A list of UIKit snippets will show up.
 Each snippet has a short and simple description to aid with understanding its use.
 For more details and eve better examples and possible options, [head to the UIKit Documentation](https://getuikit.com/docs/introduction)